AdobeDocs/analytics.en/help/components/cda/cda-setup.md

 The ability for Cross-Device Analytics to stitch devices together depends on a wide range of factors.
 The effectiveness of the feature's ability to stitch data can be measured with a calculated metric called compression.
 Factors that contribute to compression include:

-* Which graph do you use, Co-op Graph or Private Graph?: Generally speaking, organizations using the device co-op tend to see better compression rates than organizations using the private graph.
+* Using the Co-op graph or Private graph: Generally speaking, organizations using the device co-op tend to see better compression rates than organizations using the private graph.
 * Log in rate: The more users log in on your site, the more Adobe can identify and stitch visitors across devices.
 Sites with a low log in rate also have low compression rates.
 * Experience Cloud ID coverage: Only visitors with an ECID can be stitched.
 A lower percentage of visitors to your site using an ECID correlates to lower compression rates.
 * Multiple device usage: If visitors to your site don't use multiple devices, you can see lower compression rates.